Peter Goin

 Peter Goin (born 1951) is an American photographer best known for his work within the altered landscape, specifically his photographs published in the book Nuclear Landscapes.
 His work has been shown in over fifty museums nationally and internationally and he is the recipient of two National Endowment for the Arts Fellowships.
-Goin is currently a Foundation Professor of Art in Photography and Videography at the University of Nevada, Reno.
-He has also done extensive rephotography work in the Lake Tahoe region.
+Goin was as Foundation Professor of Art in Photography and Videography at the University of Nevada, Reno until 2025.

 Biography

 Peter Goin was born in Madison, Wisconsin, in 1951.
 He grew up a third culture kid, spending time in Indonesia, Turkey, and Brazil as a child and young adult.
 Goin received his MA and MFA from the University of Iowa.
 He moved to Nevada in 1984.
 He became fascinated with the basin-and-range environment—much of Nevada belongs to the Bureau of Land Management and is removed from private ownership making it open for camping, exploring, and photographing.
 The focus of his work is the American West and specifically the Nevada landscape.

 Intrigued by the effects of humans on the landscape, Goin uses photography to depict landscapes that have been altered.
 In his book Nuclear Landscapes, Goin presents photographs of various nuclear test sites and power facilities that have been abandoned and the effects these sites and facilities have on the surrounding area.
 He gained unprecedented access to test sites and facilities in Nevada, Washington, and the South Pacific (as well as risked exposure to radiation and shark attack) in order to examine these unique places.
 This project investigates and documents evidence of the cultural modification of nuclear landscapes, and includes images at the Nevada Test Site, the Hanford Nuclear Site, the Trinity Site, and the Marshall Islands.
 Additional series of work include his photographic survey of the Mexican–American border: Tracing the Line, a survey of the border from Brownsville, Texas, to Tijuana, Mexico, that investigates the relationship of the border line to the landscape, including how the boundary line divides the landscape and whether there is a distinction between the human-made and natural landscape; Humanature, in which Goin explores and documents the extent to which people and nature have become a continuum; Black Rock, a detailed analysis and lyrical interpretation of the Black Rock Desert, a previously avoided or neglected region of Nevada that is about the size of Delaware, that shows the visual, physical, and historical complexity of the place; and his narrative photograms, The Pursuit of Happiness, structured loosely on the narrative format, the panels can be read individually or as a whole and reflect the design and concept of Indonesian shadow puppets.
 Awards for his work include two National Endowment for the Arts Fellowships and at the turn of the new century he was awarded the Governor's Millennium Award for Excellence in the Arts.